What is the Human Development Index?

 Which are the highest HDI countries?

-Human Development Index (Photo from istock)
+What is the Human Development Index?
+(Photo from istock)

 Switzerland came out on top in the most recent HDI ranking from 2022 with an HDI score of 0.962.
 The top five was completed by Australia, Hong Kong, Norway, and Iceland.
 With an HDI score of 0.921, the US was only rated twenty-first.